BoltzExchange/boltz-btcpay-plugin/README.md

 In the launchsettings, change the `BTCPAY_BTCLIGHTNING` entry to

-`type=clightning;server=unix://home/jacksn/regtest/data/clightning-1/regtest/lightning-rpc`
+`type=clightning;server=unix://home/jacksn/regtest/data/cln1/regtest/lightning-rpc`

-Where `/home/jacksn/regtest` is the path of your `legend-regtest-enviroment` repository.
+Where `/home/jacksn/regtest` is the path of your https://github.com/BoltzExchange/regtest repository.